-When it comes to full-fat Greek yogurt vs. nonfat Greek yogurt, the major difference between the two is the milk used during production: The full-fat version is made with whole milk, while nonfat Greek yogurt is made with skim milk.
-Nutritionally their fat content makes them very different, and while neither nonfat nor full-fat Greek yogurt is bad for you, there are situations when one is going to be a better choice than the other.
+When it comes to full-fat Greek yogurt vs. nonfat Greek yogurt, the major difference between the two is the milk used during production.
+The full-fat version is made with whole milk, while the non-fat or fat-free is made with skim milk.
+Nutritionally their fat content makes them very different, and while neither nonfat nor full-fat Greek yogurt is bad for you, there are situations where one might be a better choice.

 Now, back to the full-fat vs. nonfat Greek yogurt conversation, beginning with a breakdown of Greek yogurt nutrition.
-Here's a nutritional comparison of one container (6 ounces or 170 grams) of Fage Total Classic, which is full-fat, and Fage 0%, which is nonfat.
+Here's a nutritional comparison of one container (6 ounces or 170 grams) of Fage Total 5%, which is full-fat, and Fage Total 0%, which is nonfat.

-As you can see, the 11 grams of total fat difference plays a significant role in the calories in Greek yogurt.
-If your diet consists of about 1,800 calories a day, then one cup of fat-free Greek yogurt is going to be an appropriate snack, but if you eat more calories (about 2,200 to 2,400 calories a day), full-fat Greek yogurt (vs. nonfat) might be a better option for you.
+As you can see, the 7 grams of total fat difference plays a significant role in the calories in Greek yogurt.
+If your diet consists of about 1,800 calories a day, then a 6-ounce container of fat-free Greek yogurt is going to be an appropriate snack.
+But if you eat more calories (about 2,200 to 2,400 calories a day), full-fat Greek yogurt (vs. nonfat) might be a better option for you.

 So which is the best Greek yogurt?
 It depends.
 Some people prefer full-fat Greek yogurt (vs. nonfat) as a standalone snack since it's well-rounded nutritionally, with a hefty dose of fat and protein that will help you feel satiated — plus its creaminess can make it seem more indulgent than nonfat Greek yogurt.
 That being said, if you're trying to maintain a calorie deficit to, say, lose weight, then the full-fat variety might not be the best Greek yogurt for you.
 When you compare calories in Greek yogurt, the nonfat variety boasts a lower number of calories, thereby allowing you to be more versatile with toppings and still have a low-calorie snack.
 You can add some flaxseeds or chia seeds to your Greek yogurt, as well as fresh raspberries and your pick-me-up will still have less than 300 calories.
 (Here are even more ideas for some tasty low-calorie snacks for weight loss.)

-You may be asking, 'but isn't saturated fat in Greek yogurt bad for you?'
-Since full-fat Greek yogurt is made with whole milk, it is going to have a higher saturated fat content.
-In the example above, 8 grams in one cup shouldn't send your diet into a tailspin, as that figure will only make up approximately 3 to 4 percent of your total calories for the day.
-So even if you're following a low-saturated fat diet, you'll still have plenty of room (about another 4 to 5 percent) for additional calories from saturated fat from foods you eat through the rest of the day.
+You may be wondering, but isn't saturated fat in Greek yogurt bad for you?
+Since full-fat Greek yogurt is made with whole milk, it's going to have a higher saturated fat content.
+In the example above, 7 grams in one cup shouldn't send your diet into a tailspin, as that figure will only make up a small (think: ~3-4 percent) of your total calories for the day.
+So even if you're following a low-saturated-fat diet, you'll still have plenty of room (about another 4 to 5 percent) for additional calories from saturated fat from foods you eat throughout the rest of the day.

-The bottom line: Greek yogurt is an easy way to add more protein to your diet, so when it comes to fat-free vs. full-fat Greek yogurt, just choose the variety that fits your diet and satisfies your taste buds.
+The bottom line: Greek yogurt is an easy way to add more protein (among other essential nutrients!) to your diet, so when it comes to full-fat vs. nonfat Greek yogurt, just choose the variety that fits your diet and satisfies your taste buds.
 (And then consider giving one of these savory Greek yogurt recipes a go next time you're looking to try something new.